Joe Jonas & Sophie Turner Wear Matching Outfits For Red Carpet Debut At Met Gala 2019

 Joe Jonas and Sophie Turner’s honeymoon included a trip to New York City.
 The newlywed singer and actress visited the Big Apple on Monday to attend the 2019 Met Gala at the Metropolitan Museum, marking their red carpet debut as a married couple.
-Of course, the adorable and fun-loving couple needed to make a good first impression, so they arrived wearing coordinating geometric outfits for the camp-themed affair, according to Harper’s Bazaar.
+Of course, the adorable and fun-loving couple needed to make a good first impression, so they arrived wearing coordinating geometric outfits for the “Camp”-themed affair, according to Harper’s Bazaar.

-The Jonas Brothers member stepped out for event wearing a black turtleneck top covered in blue, red, green, and yellow geometric shapes paired with black pants and matching dress shoes.
-Meanwhile, his wife showed off her curves in a similarly-patterned two-piece outfit (which looked like a jumpsuit) embellished with sequins and a nude-colored square belt.
+The Jonas Brothers member stepped out for the event wearing a black turtleneck top covered in blue, red, green, and yellow geometric shapes paired with black pants and matching dress shoes.
+Meanwhile, his wife showed off her curves in a similarly-patterned, two-piece outfit (which looked like a jumpsuit) embellished with sequins and a nude-colored square belt.
 Turner carried a matching small clutch and finished off the look with black pumps.

 Both Jonas’ and Turner’s looks were designed by Nicolas Ghesquière for Louis Vuitton.